-The Keep it Clean Partnership (KICP) is an organization made up of seven partner communities: the cities of Boulder, Longmont, Louisville, and Lafayette, the towns of Erie and Superior, and Boulder County.
+The Keep it Clean Partnership (KICP) is an organization made up of six partner communities: the cities of Boulder, Longmont, Louisville, and Lafayette, the town of Superior, and Boulder County.
 While these communities originally came together to collaborate on stormwater management, in recent years the organization’s focus has shifted to also include broader watershed level efforts.

 Our staff facilitate collaboration on water quality issues between our partner communities and with other organizations with the goal of improving watershed health.
 We coordinate training events for stormwater professionals and perform watershed outreach on behalf of our partner communities.
 By working together with local governments and other organizations throughout the Boulder St. Vrain basin, we can increase our impact and make progress towards a healthier watershed.